mixmastamyk/console/readme.rst

     - *"Fightin' the system like a true modern day Robin Hood" —Waylon Jennings*

 |
-..    - *"So hot, totally hot…"—Olivia Newton-John*
-..    - *"Suddenly, the wheels are in motion…"—Olivia Newton-John*

 Yet another package that makes it easy to generate the inline codes used to display colors and character styles in ANSI-compatible terminals and emulators,